grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

 This way, I can hide it from the main composition code.
-This is freedom I do not have with static methods.
+This is the freedom I do not have with static methods.

 #### Use implicit collections instead of explicit ones

 Most object-oriented languages support passing variable argument lists (e.g. in C# this is achieved with the `params` keyword, while Java has `...` operator).
-This is valuable in composition, because we often want to be able to pass arbitrary number of objects to some places.
+This is valuable in composition, because we often want to be able to pass an arbitrary number of objects to some places.
 Again, coming back to this composition:

 ```csharp
 return ConfigurationUpdates(